An Ultimate Guide to 2025 DELF & DALF Exam

 You can complete the registration form online or in person with the correct information, like personal details, address, and level.
 You can check the sample form in the image below.

-Once you have filled out the form, submit the fee or transfer it to the mentioned bank account of the center where you are taking the test.
-After submitting the application form and the payment, you are all set!
+Once you have filled out the form, submit the fee or transfer it to the bank account mentioned by the center where you are taking the test.
+After submitting the application form and payment, you are all set!

 Remember that registration is on a first-come, first-served basis.
 Since the number of seats is limited, apply at the initial dates.